waitandhope123/gr-failure-manifold/README.md

 - Exposes where test-particle and fixed-background approximations fail
 - Provides a baseline against which extensions of GR can be compared

-### For Theoretical Research (v1.1.2)
+### For Theoretical Research (v1.1.2–v1.1.3)
 - Pattern analysis constrains what kind of theory GR is (fundamental vs. emergent)
-- Failure structure suggests research directions (holography, entanglement, causal sets)
+- **Phase XI evidence shows information-theoretic origin directly**
 - Provides testable signatures for emergent spacetime hypotheses
-- Guides where to look for new physics (thick zones, observer-dependence)
+- Guides where to look for new physics (Unruh detection, gravitational entanglement, holographic bounds)
+- Failure structure suggests research directions (quantum information, holography, entanglement-first approaches)

 This lab is most useful for readers who already know GR and want to understand **its limits, not just its successes**.